Am I eligible to apply?

 - Be resident in Ireland, and

-The SEC is grant is designed to support necessitous members of Protestant denominations to attend schools under Protestant management.
+The SEC grant is designed to support necessitous members of Protestant denominations to attend schools under Protestant management.
 The grant is means-tested, which means you must demonstrate your level of need.
 The amount of grant aid you receive will depend on your earnings during the assessable year.
 If your income exceeds the maximum allowable level, no grant will be allocated.

 For the 2022/23 school year, the assessable year is 2020.